janarthananramar/linkedInsearch/README.md

 ##What is this?

-jLinkedInSearch is a Java based tool to search peoples, companies, groups and jobs. jLinkedInSearch has been coded to work for both basic and premium account types and it is absolutely safe.
+jLinkedInSearch is a Java based tool to search peoples, companies, groups and jobs. jLinkedInSearch has been coded to work for both basic and premium account types and it is absolutely safe and simple piece of code, doesn't uses linkedInAPI, no need to generate APIKeys, just use your username/password of your account to run the code and get search results.

 ##Example usage